 Dr. Armstrong graduated from George Fox University in Newberg, Oregon with a degree in Physical Education.
 After graduating he planned to play professional soccer but ended up at Pine Cove Conference center where he met his wife Beverly.
 He then attended Dallas Theological Seminary where he earned his Master’s in Biblical Studies (1986) and a Doctorate in Christian Education (2018).

 Dr. Armstrong has been involved with Christian education for over 30 years and has served as a teacher, coach, Dean, Admission and Marketing Director and 20 years as a Headmaster.
-His administrative leadership has been primarily in Classical schools with his most recent appointment as the Dean of the Humanities and Business Schools at Legacy Christian Academy.

 Dr. Armstrong is married to Beverly, his wife of 40 years.
 They have three married children and 7 grandchildren.
 Beverly has her master’s degree in Humanities from the University of Dallas and teaches both High School and College level course.
 They met during the summer while serving as counselors at Pine Cove Conference Center in Tyler, Texas.
 They attend Grace Bible Church where Dr. Armstrong teaches an adult Bible Study class on Sunday mornings.